sci-42ver/SICP_SDF/sicp_notes.md

 - > As such let’s represent a solution as a list of n elements: each element represents the row that that column’s queen is in. same ideas as wiki `queens-iterate-cols`
   - Here `(except 1st-elem (enumerate-interval 1 max-row))` to implement `distinct?` but diagonal needs the more detailed iter.
+### rec21 (no related lec in SP2007, SP2005, 6.037)
+Emm...
+All exercises are all included in book exercises or contents.
 # Colophon
 - > is image of the engraving is hosted by J. E. Johnson of New Goland.
   [See](https://www.pinterest.com/newgottland/mechanisms/) -> [this](https://www.pinterest.com/pin/116108496617565759/)